blsdncn/SmartMirror/README.md

      - Long press toggles between editing mode and saving the changes.
    - **Power Off**: Long press when prompted to turn off the system.

----

-For more details, refer to the documentation or visual guides in the repository.